hmchen47/DataScience/Notes/p01-Bayesian.md

 ### 3.18.1 Alternative methods for eliminating nuisance parameters

-+ Nuisance parameetr
++ Nuisance parameter
   + a major issue in statistical modeling
   + additional unknown quantities which influence the observed data but which are not of primary interest
-  + eg. thee variance of continuous quantities, conflictents measuring the influence of background risk factors, baseline event rates in control groups, etc.
+  + eg. the variance of continuous quantities, conflicients measuring the influence of background risk factors, baseline event rates in control groups, etc.

 + Eliminating nuisance parameters from the likelihood
   + restricting attention to an estimator of $\theta$ whose likelihood (at least approximately) does not depend on the nuisance parameters